 Text format data fields in WordFly

 First you will need to create your text data field that will be used for mapping to your HTML data in your list.
-To create a new text format data field in WordFly go to Subscribers > Data Fields, select Create a custom field, then select Format > 'Text'.
+To create a new text format data field in WordFly go to Subscribers > Data Fields, select Create a custom field, then select Data Type > Text (the Format will default to None).

 List format guidelines for HTML data